PatriciaCaa/variant-calling-pipeline/README.md

 3. Perform quality control with FastQC
 4. Align reads to the reference genome using BWA MEM
 5. Convert SAM to BAM using SAMtools
-6. Sort and index BAM files
+6. Sort BAM file using SAMtools
+7. Index BAM file using SAMtools
-7. Call variants using FreeBayes
+8. Call variants using FreeBayes
-8. Annotate variants using Ensembl Variant Effect Predictor (VEP)
+9. Annotate variants using Ensembl Variant Effect Predictor (VEP)
-9. Visualise candidate variants in IGV
+10. Visualise candidate variants in IGV

 ## Tools Used

 - FastQC